Home Articles 3D Printing Top 10 Inspirational 3D-Printed Clothes for 2025

 3D Kimono by Ganit Goldstein

 In the “WeAreAble” 2020 collection, Ganit Goldstein showcased her Japanese-style dress, combining craftsmanship with direct-to-textile 3D printing.
-The design adopts the japanese “ikat” coloring method as Goldstein spent a year in Japan drawing inspiration from interweaving, craft embroidery, and textile painting.
+The design adopts the Japanese “ikat” coloring method, as Goldstein spent a year in Japan drawing inspiration from interweaving, craft embroidery, and textile painting.

 The kimono follows an algorithm composed of a 3D body scan, which then translates to the surface while printing.
-This garment marked the first time textiles were leveraged as the skeleton in 3D printed fashion, which allows extra movement within the fabric.
+This garment marked the first time textiles were leveraged as the skeleton in a 3D printed fashion, which allows extra movement within the fabric.
 A whole new world and commercial market opens up for comfortable 3D garments using direct-to-textile 3D printing techniques.

 Wedding Dress by Iris van Herpen